ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 ## Step 2.7 - Offenses

 Next we want to manage offenses shown in QRadar.
 Currently non are generated - but are some already pre-configured for this use case?
 In the QRadar web UI, open the **Offenses** tab.
 On the left side menu, click on **Rules**.
-Above, next to **Group**, click on the drop down menu and select **Ansible**.
+Above, Within the **Group:** drop down click select **Ansible**.
 All pre-configured offense rules for this workshop are shown:

 ![QRadar Pre-configured Rules](images/qradar_preconfigured_rules.png#centreme)